We0l0/CSN-150-/README.md

 One of the most common methods to send notifications from an ESP32 is through the use of internet connectivity.
 The ESP32 has built-in Wi-Fi and Bluetooth capabilities, making it well-suited for connecting to various online services and platforms.
 You can leverage these capabilities to send notifications through services like email, SMS, or even through cloud-based messaging platforms like MQTT or Firebase Cloud Messaging.
-To get an email from ESP32 we need ESP32 item, a phone, the software arduino IDE, and a computer.
+To get an email from ESP32 we need ESP32 item, a phone, the software arduino IDE, and a computer. we need email account, I recommand not to use your personal email account to do this experience because if something goes wrong that will affect your account.
+After creating your gmail account, you need allow less secure apps ON.

  ![image](https://github.com/We0l0/CSN-150-/assets/143651732/cbd49320-ffb7-4615-a41a-0f86decf6b14)